-Ghost Towns in Colorado
+List + Map of Ghost Towns in Colorado

-Guide to Ghost Towns in Colorado
+Guide to Abandoned Places in Colorado

-Colorado is a state filled with a rich, Wild West history, which can be easily experienced with a trip to a ghost town.
+Colorado is a state filled with a rich, Wild West history which can be easily experienced with a trip to a ghost town.
 During the Great Gold Rush in the second half of the 19th century, settlers headed west in search of their fortune.
 Mining camps boomed.

 Visiting Colorado’s Top Ghost Towns

 There are well over fifty ghost towns to visit.
 Each has its own local flavor, so many tourists decide to visit multiple during a journey through this beautiful state.
-Most towns are absent of any full time residents.
+Most towns are absent of any full-time residents.
 However, some like Nevadaville, have a few, although they’re still pretty much deserted.

-Some are remote and only accessible by 4×4, while others are just off a main road.
+The towns can be remote and only accessible by 4×4, while others are just off the main road.
 They make for a relaxing day trip and fun addition to your travels.
-Depending on the route back, some can be accessed in the winter, while others are best saved for spring, summer and fall.
-Tucked away on the side of Independence Pass outside Aspen, Independence also houses a large number of original homesteads.
+Depending on the route some can be accessed in the winter, while others are best saved for spring, summer, and fall when the snow is melted and roads are clearer.

 Remote Off-Road 4×4 Ghost Towns